 In February 2016, the FASB issued ASU 2016-02 "Leases (Topic 842)."
 The core principle of this update is that a lessee should recognize the assets and liabilities that arise from leases while the accounting by a lessor is largely unchanged from that applied under previous GAAP.
 The amendments in this update are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Our income from real property and rental home revenue streams is derived from rental agreements where we are the lessor.
 As noted above, the lessor accounting model is largely unchanged by this update.
-We are the lessee in other arrangements, primarily for our executive offices, ground leases at five communities, and certain equipment.
+We are the lessee in other arrangements, primarily for our executive offices, ground leases at certain communities and certain equipment.
 We are currently evaluating our inventory of such leases to determine which will require recognition of right of use assets and corresponding lease liabilities, and the related disclosure requirements thereto.
-We intend to adopt the practical expedients associated with this guidance.